-- 1. Upon finding the School's performance or legal compliance unsatisfactory, the Commission shall issue a Notice of Deficiency to the School.
-The Notice shall state with specificity the deficiency, the applicable regulatory, performance or contractual provision(s) not satisfactorily met, the expected remedy, including whether a Corrective Action Plan is required, and the timeframe by which the Commission expects the deficiency to be remedied or the Corrective Action Plan to be submitted. - 2.
+- 1. Upon finding that a School has failed to submit required information on time, the Commission may issue a Notice of Concern.
+The Notice of Concern shall indicate with specificity the information not received and the applicable regulatory, performance, or contractual provision that requires its submittal.
+The Notice of Concern shall alert the School that if the information is not received by a certain date, the School shall receive a Notice of Deficiency.
+Any individual Notice of Concern generally shall not affect a school's rating on a Performance Framework; however, a pattern of Notices of Concern may affect the School's rating. - 2.
+Upon finding a School's performance or legal compliance unsatisfactory, the Commission may issue a written Notice of Deficiency to the School.
+The Notice of Deficiency shall state with specificity the deficiency, the applicable regulatory, performance, or contractual provision(s) not satisfactorily met, the expected remedy, including whether a Corrective Action Plan is required, and the timeframe by which the Commission expects the deficiency to be remedied or the Corrective Action Plan to be submitted. - 3.
 Upon receiving a Notice of Deficiency, the School may: - Contest the Commission's determination that a breach has occurred in which case the School shall provide a written response to the Commission within 10 days of receipt of the Notice and shall provide evidence in support of its position; - 2) Remedy the deficiency and provide evidence of such remedy to the Commission within the timeframe identified in the Notice; or - 3) Provide a Corrective Action Plan, where required, to the Commission within the timeframe identified in the Notice.